VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 ---
 layout: post
-title:  "QA guide to advanced Android applications testing.
-Part 1: life cycle."
+title:  "QA guide to Android applications testing.
+Part 1: Lifecycle."
-description: "Android application testing guide for manual QA."
+description: "Test Android applications like a professional: learn technique of catching Lifecycle related bugs."
 ---

 To find bugs faster and contributing less effort you need to know